chromiecraft/chromiecraft/issue_template.md

 - make sure you use an enUS client.
 We will just close your issue if you use enGB.
 - close wow, clear your cache by deleting the CACHE folder in you wow directory, try to reproduce the bug
 - if you have a suggestion, like increasing despawn timers, this is not an issue.
 Tell us in #suggestions on discord instead.
+- include sources in your bug report which are relevant to the 3.3.5a game version, we will close any bug like "X should be changed to Y" reported without sources

 <!-- IF YOU DO NOT FILL OUT THIS TEMPLATE, WE WILL CLOSE YOUR ISSUE! -->